Public Charge Explained

 - GA (General Assistance/Relief)

-*Note: Most immigrants who face a Public Charge test aren't eligible for these benefits.
+*Note: Most immigrants who face a Public Charge test aren't eligible for cash benefits.
 For more information, talk to a legal aid lawyer.

 Who is Affected by the Public Charge Rule?